UCLComputerScience/COMP0016_2020_21_Team25/API Plugin/README.md

 * No support for multi-dimensional arrays in response parsing.
 * No support for array-iteration in response parsing.
-* No support for adding metadata from a response.
+* No support for adding custom nested metadata objects from a response.
 * No support for parameter-based API endpoints i.e., if the service has two endpoints which take the same parameters and return the same response, they **must** be defined in separate schemas under different names.